Structure-Aware Computing, Partial Quantifier Elimination And SAT: PQE And Interpolation

-Now, let us describe interpolation in terms of PQE.
-Consider the formula \prob{W}{A \wedge B} where $W\!=\!X \cup Z$ and $A,B$ are the formulas above.
-Let $A^*(Y)$ be obtained by taking $A$ out of \prob{W}{A\!\wedge\!B} \ie $\prob{W}{A \wedge B} \equiv A^*\!\wedge \prob{W}{B}$.
-Since $A \wedge B$ is unsatisfiable, $A^* \wedge B$ is unsatisfiable too.
-So, \mbox{$A\wedge B \equiv A^* \wedge B$}.
-If $A \imp A^*$, then $A^*$ is an interpolant $I$.
-If $A \not\imp A^*$, one can extract an interpolant from the resolution derivation of $A^*$ done by the PQE solver.
-(Similarly to extracting an interpolant from a resolution proof that $A \wedge B$ is unsatisfiable~\cite{ken03}.)
-The \ti{general case} of the PQE problem is different from the special case above in three aspects.
+The \ti{general case} of the PQE problem is different from the special one above in three aspects.
 First, PQE is applied to the formula \prob{W}{A(X,Y,Z) \wedge B(X,Y,Z)} where $A$ and $B$ depend on the same set of variables.
 (In the special case above, $A$ \ti{does not} depend on $Z$ and $B$ \ti{does not} depend on $X$.)
 Second, $A \wedge B$ can be \ti{satisfiable}.
 Third, a solution $A^*$ is generally implied by $A \wedge B$ rather than by $A$ \ti{alone}.
 So, interpolation can be viewed as a special case of PQE.